 Restart Windows Update Service through Command Prompt

-You have the ability to restart Windows Update services in Windows 10 through the Command Prompt very easily.
+You have the ability to restart Windows Update services in Windows 11 or 10 through the Command Prompt very easily.
 You need to simply run a small command that’s all.

 - Click on Cortana and type cmd.exe in the search box.
 Once the result shows up, click on Run as administrator from the right side.